johnlockejrr/pylaia/docs/get_started/development.md

 Build the documentation using `mkdocs serve -v`.
 You can then write in [Markdown](https://www.markdownguide.org/) in the relevant `docs/*.md` files, and see live output on http://localhost:8000.

-### Linter

-This documentation is subject to linting using `doc8`, the linting rules applied can be found on [its documentation](https://doc8.readthedocs.io/en/latest/readme.html#usage).